wjin0352/jumpstart-sinatra-app2/README.md

 DEPLOYING TO HEROKU WITH POSTGRESQL

 git init…etc

+Create a config.ru file, which is a standard convention that Heroku looks for.

+		# config.ru

+		require './app'
+		run Sinatra::Application

 Create the app in terminal :  heroku create
 	# that also makes a remote repo for you called heroku